Faculty and Staff Training and Workshops

 Canvas: Introduction to New Quizzes

 Canvas now gives instructors and students an enhanced quizzing experience.
 The New Quizzes interface gives instructors additional question options such as hotspot and categorization.
 It also streamlines the management of quiz question banks and quizzes for sharing and reuse.
-Beginning July of 2022, New Quizzes will be the only way to create Quizzes in Canvas, but for now, instructors have the option to use both Classic Quizzes and New Quizzes in their Canvas course.
-In these sessions, we will examine how to enable the option in your existing course, convert existing quizzes to the new format and create new quizzes from scratch.
+Beginning in July of 2022, New Quizzes will be the only way to create Quizzes in Canvas, but for now, instructors have the option to use both Classic Quizzes and New Quizzes in their Canvas course.
+In these sessions, we will examine how to enable the option in your existing course, convert existing quizzes to the new format, and create new quizzes from scratch.

 Instructor: Greg Crum